Júnior Negrão: Return to Brazil

-2016–2021: the move to Asia and personal rebirth

 Muangthong United and Pattaya United

 The following year, the Brazilian agreed the contract terms to sign for Thai side Muangthong United on a permanent basis, thus leaving Tombense after seven years and starting a whole new experience in another continent.
 At the time, the club listed local stars such as Chanathip Songkrasin and Kawin Thamsatchanan in its roster.
 Júnior joined the club on their tour of several ASEAN countries, and made his debut in a friendly match against Vietnamese side Becamex FC: in the same occasion, he headed his first goal in (whereas another one was invalidated due to offside), but Muangthong eventually suffered a 2–1 loss.

-He actually started his first official match for the club on February 2, 2016, as Muangthong beat Malaysian side Johor Darul Ta'zim at the penalty shoot-out and progressed to the following qualification round to the AFC Champions League group stage.
+He actually started his first official match for the club on 2 February 2016, as Muangthong beat Malaysian side Johor Darul Ta'zim at the penalty shoot-out and progressed to the following qualification round to the AFC Champions League group stage.
 Júnior played for 105 minutes, before being substituted by Teerasil Dangda in the second extra-time.
 Unfortunately, he was considered to have failed to make a good impression in that occasion, as well as his two following features for Muangthong: a 3–0 loss against Shanghai SIPG in the third round of qualification of the ACL and a 3–1 loss against Buriram United in the Kor Royal Cup.

 The club soon decided to arrange a loan spell for Júnior, who joined fellow Thai side Pattaya United and left Muangthong, having collected only three appearances.
 As the loan was performed before the start of the national league, the Brazilian ended up debuting in the competition with Pattaya instead of Muangthong, playing in a 2–1 away loss against Chonburi FC for all the 90 minutes.
-He scored his first goal in Thailand on March 16, 2016, in a 3–3 home draw against Chiangrai United.
+He scored his first goal in Thailand on 16 March 2016, in a 3–3 home draw against Chiangrai United.
 He had to wait for two matches before finding the net again, but following his goal against Army United he went on scoring for five consecutive matches, bagging a brace in three occasions: thanks to Júnior's contributions, Pattaya won every single one of those fixtures.

 Being featured on the pitch from the front to the back of the match in the most part of the occasions, Júnior kept on scoring regularly, including a hat-trick (the fourth of his career) in Pattaya's last fixture of the season, a 4–1 home victory against Nakhon Ratchasima.

-This way, what initially seemed to be a difficult season for the center-forward saw him score a total amount of 20 goals in the Thai League: he consequently joined Dragan Bošković and Heberty as the second top scorer ex aequo of the competition (with the first one being Cleiton Silva, Júnior's fellow Brazilian and team-mate at Muangthong just some months before), and he gave Pattaya (now defunct and renamed to Samut Prakan City) a great helping hand to stay afloat in the local top-tier.
+This way, what initially seemed to be a difficult season for the center-forward saw him score a total number of 20 goals in the Thai League: he consequently joined Dragan Bošković and Heberty as the second top scorer ex aequo of the competition (with the first one being Cleiton Silva, Júnior's fellow Brazilian and team-mate at Muangthong just some months before), and he gave Pattaya (now defunct and renamed to Samut Prakan City) a great helping hand to stay afloat in the local top-tier.